Spokane to Glacier Road Trip: 5-Day Adventure

 The famous waterfall trio nestles in East Glacier.
 Each of these waterfalls can be a separate hike or a long, 5.6-mile, round-trip adventure.
 Most visitors start their hike at St. Mary Falls Shuttle Stop, tread to St. Mary Falls and Virginia Falls, leaving Baring Falls behind.

 Fewer nature lovers hike to all three waterfalls or divide the long hike into two shorter walks.
-In the latter case, they add an additional stop to their Spokane – Glacier trip while pulling over at Sunrift Gorge.
+In the latter case, they add an additional stop to their trip by pulling over at Sunrift Gorge.
 Baring Falls is an easy 0.7-mile, round-trip hike from here.

 READ MORE: How to Hike to Baring Falls in Glacier NP: 3 Trail Options